djey47/tduf-next/doc/RE/TDU2-xmb/XMB-specs.md

 ### Commonly used types

-With Min and max values when applicable:
+(type id) With Min and max values when applicable:

 - (0) OBJECT
 - (1) BOOL: 1 bit (0..1)